 You’ve decided the MBA is the next stop on your career path.
 What now?
-The smartest applicants are those who take the time to create an informed MBA application strategy—a well thought-out game plan that can help you obtain your goals as efficiently and effectively as possible.
+The smartest applicants are those who take the time to create an informed MBA application strategy—a well thought-out game plan that can help you obtain your goals as effectively as possible.

-Applying to at least one school in each of these buckets helps position a candidate to get into and ultimately attend the best possible school her candidacy will allow.
+Applying to at least one school in each of these buckets will help to position you to get into the best possible school your candidacy will allow.

-Say you apply to all safety and/or realistic schools and gain admission to every school.
-While on the surface this appears like a successful MBA application strategy, that is only true if your mix of schools included the best possible school to reach your goals.
-“If you only apply to ‘realistic’ schools, you will never know if you could have achieved something that you presumed was beyond your reach,” Brown points out.
-Therefore, a truly successful application strategy often includes one or two rejections along with acceptances at schools where you will thrive.
+Some may ask, “why bother with reach schools at all?”
+Well, imagine that you applied only to safety and/or realistic schools and got into all of them.
+While on the surface this appears like a successful MBA application strategy – but that’s only the case if your mix of schools included the best possible school to reach your goals.
+If you don’t “reach” for the best program possible, then you’ll never know if it was attainable.
+Oftentimes, a truly successful application strategy includes one or two rejections along with acceptances at schools where you will thrive.

 The final consideration of a comprehensive MBA application strategy is when to apply to your selected schools.
 Each application involves a good deal of work, and submitting strong applications sometimes involves applying to some schools in Round 1, and others in Round 2.